noubre/seekdeep/README.md

 # SeekDeep

-A P2P-enabled desktop application that interfaces with local LLMs (Ollama) using Pear Runtime, Hyperswarm, and Hypercore technologies.
+A P2P-enabled desktop application that interfaces with multiple local LLM providers (Ollama and LM Studio) using Pear Runtime, Hyperswarm, and Hypercore technologies.
+Built with a modern modular ES6 architecture for maintainability and extensibility.

-This is a work in progress and under development.

 ## Key Features

+- **Multi-Provider LLM Support**: Seamless integration with Ollama and LM Studio
+- **Provider Auto-Detection**: Automatic discovery and selection of available LLM providers
 - **P2P Networking**: Decentralized connections via Hyperswarm without central servers
-- **LLM Integration**: Direct interface with Ollama for local LLM access
+- **Modular Architecture**: Clean ES6 module system with separation of concerns
 - **Dual Chat Modes**:
   - Collaborative mode where all peers see all messages
-  - Individual mode where each peer has a separate conversation
+  - Private mode where each peer has a separate conversation
-- **Model Sharing**: Host shares available models with connected peers
+- **Model Sharing**: Host shares available models from active provider with connected peers
+- **Provider Switching**: Runtime switching between different LLM providers
 - **Markdown Rendering**: Rich formatting of LLM responses
 - **Thinking Content Display**: Visibility into the LLM's reasoning process if available
 - **Response Streaming**: Real-time display of LLM responses as they're generated